 Bondora’s Portfolio Manager is their next best product.
 The main difference between this tool and Go and Grow is the liquidity and returns.

-While with Go and Grow you can withdraw money instantly, with the Portfolio Manager you need to list them on the secondary market first and wait until someone purchases them for your desired price.
+While with Go & Grow you can withdraw money instantly (during normal market conditions), with the Portfolio Manager you need to list them on the secondary market first and wait until someone purchases them for your desired price.

-Also, the returns with Bondora’s Portfolio Manager can be higher but also more volatile than those with Go and Grow.
+Also, the returns with Bondora’s Portfolio Manager can be higher (or lower) but also more volatile than those with Go and Grow.

 Apart from that, you can choose one of five different investment strategies based on your risk profile.
 Choose between a more conservative approach with lower risk and lower returns or a more opportunistic approach with high risk and higher potential returns.